thaumictom/gbx-ts/README.md

 npm install lzo-ts
 ```

-## Usage

-Instantiate a new GBX object with a data stream and a [supported class](#supported-gbx-file-types) to parse.
+Instantiate a new GBX object with a data stream.
+If you are using TypeScript, use a [supported class](#supported-gbx-file-types) as generic for full code completion.

 ```ts
 import { GBX, CGameCtnChallenge } from 'gbx';